Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Introduction

 \section{Introduction}

 The promise of semi-supervised learning (SSL) is to be able to learn powerful predictive models using partially labelled data.
 In turn, this would allow machine learning to be less dependent on the often costly and sometimes dangerously biased task of labelling data.

-Early SSL approaches---e.g. Scudder's \citeyearpar{scudder1965probability} untaught pattern recognition machine---simply replaced unknown labels by predictions made by some estimate of the predictive model and used the obtained \emph{pseudo-labels} to refine their initial estimate.
+Early SSL approaches---e.g. Scudder's \citeyearpar{scudder1965probability} untaught pattern recognition machine---simply replaced unknown labels with predictions made by some estimate of the predictive model and used the obtained \emph{pseudo-labels} to refine their initial estimate.
 Other more complex branches of SSL have been explored since, notably using generative models (from \citealp{mclachlan1977estimating}, to \citealp{kingma2014semi}) or graphs (notably following \citealp{zhu2003semi}).

-Deep neural networks, which are state-of-the art supervised predictors, have been trained successfully using SSL.
-Somewhat surprisingly, the main ingredient of their success is still the notion of pseudo-labels (or one of its variants), combined with a systematic use of data augmentation (e.g. \citealp{xie2019unsupervised,sohn2020fixmatch,rizve2021defense}).
+Deep neural networks, which are state-of-the-art supervised predictors, have been trained successfully using SSL.
+Somewhat surprisingly, the main ingredient of their success is still the notion of pseudo-labels (or one of its variants), combined with systematic use of data augmentation (e.g. \citealp{xie2019unsupervised,sohn2020fixmatch,rizve2021defense}).